bartosovic-lab/bulk_CT_pipeline/README.md

 #### Important:  After generating the config check that all needed files are present in the file
 #### Important: Change the path to the bowtie2 index within the pipeline config file

 You can always edit the paths or any mistakes in the config file manualy or write your own script to generate config file

+#### Note:

+Sometimes the script picks up 3 fastq files (R1,R2,R3) if the bulk run was sequenced together with another single-cell library.

+In that case, typically
+ - R1 file = R1
+ - R2 file = I1
+ - R3 file = R2

+Rename your reads accordingly

-## Step 3 - setup slurm profile for batch job submission (Optional)
+## Step 4 - setup slurm profile for batch job submission (Optional - if using slurm scheduler)

 ### This only needs to be done once for server, and the same profile can be reused by other snakemake pipelines